 Recently, mixed martial artists with a background in western boxing, like Conor Mcgregor, Alexander Gustafsson, and Amanda Nunes, have risen to prominence.
-Like grappling, the standalone specialism can be devastatingly effective in its own right.
+Like grappling, a standalone specialism of striking can be devastatingly effective in its own right.
 From ancient times to modern, the punching capabilities of trained boxers have become synonymous with accurate and powerful striking.

 The earliest depictions of boxing uncovered by archaeologists come from Mesopotamian tablets dating back to around the third millennium BCE.
 Later reliefs from the Egyptian, Mycenaean, and Minoan civilizations likewise provide physical evidence of boxing’s widespread use in antiquity.
 Although possible evidence of wrist supports have been identified in earlier Mesopotamian terracotta, more developed hand protection first appears in the Minoan archaeological record around 1500 BCE.